Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-504.md

 # SIP response code 504

-This article provides troubleshooting information for various combinations of the SIP 504 error and Microsoft response codes.
+This article provides troubleshooting information for various combinations of the "SIP 504" error and Microsoft response codes.

 ## 549002 504 Unable to deliver INVITE: TlsTransport is not connected, State=Disconnected